Paris Charles De Gaulle Airport

 Aeroports de Paris share price

-Ground Handlers servicing Paris Charles De Gaulle Airport
+Ground Handlers and Cargo Handlers servicing Paris Charles De Gaulle Airport

 Air France-KLM reported an improved operating result for 3Q2013 and confirmed its aim to increase 2H2013 operating profit by the same year-on-year amount as in 1H2013.
 It has provided more details on the additional restructuring measures previously announced relating to headcount reduction and planned capacity in medium-haul and cargo.